rlsalcido24/lakehouse_utils/macros/snowflake/README.md

 desc: Returns the concatenated input values, separated by the delimiter string. <br>
 outputs: Returns a string that includes all of the non-NULL input values, separated by the delimiter.
 (Note that this does not return a “list” (e.g. it does not return an ARRAY; it returns a single string that contains all of the non-NULL input values.) <br>

+hll_estimate
+inputs: state <br>
+desc: Returns the cardinality estimate for the given HyperLogLog state. <br>
+outputs: Returns the cardinality estimate for the given HyperLogLog state. <br>
+blocker: none!!, hll_sketch_estimate <br>

+array_to_string <br>
+inputs: array, seperator_string <br>
+desc: Returns an input array converted to a string by casting all values to strings (using TO_VARCHAR) and concatenating them (using the string from the second argument to separate the elements). <br>
+outputs: The data type of the returned value is VARCHAR. <br>
+blockers: none, array_join!

 #### Recently supported native functions:

 to_binary <br>